 These assistance categories are:

-By breaking the assistance movements up like this, it makes it very easy for a beginner lifter to pick some movements and build some muscle.
+Breaking the assistance movements up like this makes it very easy for a beginner lifter to pick some movements and build some muscle.

 Also, because you break the body up into movement patterns like this, you maintain balance in your physique and strength levels.